ShahriarRezghi/serio/README.md

 Then you can run the tests executable.
 Also note that tests might take a long time to compile so please be patient.

 # Contributing
 You can report bugs, ask questions and request features on [issues page](../../issues).
-Pull requests are not accepted right now.

 # License
 This library is licensed under BSD 3-Clause permissive license.
 You can read it [here](LICENSE.md).